Doonesbury by Garry Trudeau for February 27, 2013

 20. Tamerlane timur reconstruction from skull

-watashi73 about 11 years ago
+watashi73 over 11 years ago

 The only people who can be sure about religion are Agnostics.
 Atheism and Belief of every stripe require faith.
 The winner will be whoever can prove who or what provided the dirt ball required by the Big Bang.
 The real contest today is between those who worship a Supreme Being and those who worship the all powerful Welfare State and the poverty that trails behind it.